 If you are riding to the top there’s only one decision point, just above Summerhaven where you leave the main road and turn right on Ski Run Road, so the ride is simple, if not easy.

 The Mount Lemmon road varies in gradient, and even has a two mile downhill section after mile 20.5.
 The section between mile 12 and mile 15.5 is the most beautiful section (to me).
 The two miles between miles 12 and 14 are in some ways the most daunting, being more consistently steep than the section below.
 But once you’ve reached Windy Point at mile 14, the whole climb now feels within reach.
 The gradient is generally a bit easier above Windy Point and there’s the two mile downhill to look forward to.

 Until you reach Ski Run Road, that is.
 The next 3+ miles are the most difficult on the mountain, and are the sting in the tail.
 It’s about 1.5 steep miles up to Ski Valley and the Iron Door restaurant.
 Depending on the time of year, the gate above Ski Valley may be closed but you can simply go under or round the gate and continue riding.
-Another 1.7 miles takes you to the finish at the Sky Center gate (if the Ski Valley gate is closed the Sky Center gate may be open and you can ride another couple of hundred yards up to the main observatory area).
+Another 1.8 miles takes you to the finish at the Sky Center Observatory, which is a couple of hundred yards past the Sky Center gate (if the Ski Valley gate is closed the Sky Center gate may be open).

 Water can be an issue on Mount Lemmon.
 After the camp sites open at Palisades, there is usually a working water spigot at the Bigelow Trailhead (on the right just before the Palisades Visitor Center, at around mile 19), but this is not guaranteed.
 So bring enough water for the whole ride.